 On the plus side, people feel secure when they know what they are making by working out their hours scheduled/worked to their pay rate.
 Although benefits aren’t a common thing for servers to receive (though some hotels, event halls, resorts and other types of service industry establishments do offer them) budgeting is a lot easier because there is certainty in the math.

 The tipping culture

 Sounds like all glory doesn’t it?
-Well it’s not like that everyday, it’s sometimes like a roller coaster ride, there’s the up days and there’s the down days.
+Well, it’s not like that every day, it’s sometimes like a roller coaster ride, there are the up days and there are the down days.
 There have been shifts I have worked where it almost felt like I had lost money.

 Every day is different and the uncertainty of that makes some servers uneasy, and some servers live pay-check to pay-check (which for us is every shift we work).
 If a server gets sick then there is no pay, people will still go into work sick because they can’t afford to miss that shift.